raphael-therenty/Mean-reversion-strategy/README.md

 $$RSI = 100 - \frac{100}{1 + RS}$$

-*Where $RS$ (Relative Strength) is the average of 'Up' closes divided by the average of 'Down' closes over 14 periods.*
+*Where RS (Relative Strength) is the average of 'Up' closes divided by the average of 'Down' closes over 14 periods.*

 ### 2. Bollinger Bands (BB)
 Measures market volatility and provides a relative definition of high and low prices.